Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPTarget 3.1.1

-* Fixed an issue where Target session Id was not being persisted in the local storage if the app was closed before session expiry.
+* Fixed an issue where the Target session ID was not being persisted in the local storage if the app was closed before session expiry.

 ## October 21, 2021